 Taste: Sea salt, leather and damp wood.
 Vanilla, toffee and dark chocolate.
 Bonfire smoke and damp ash.

-Value for Money: A special release that was only available by the dram at Gathering events, this single cask Ardbeg is nevertheless a very tempting proposition that alone almost makes the discovery pack a worthwhile buy.
+Thoughts: A special release that was only available by the dram at Gathering events, this single cask Ardbeg is nevertheless a very tempting proposition that almost makes the discovery pack a worthwhile buy on its own.

 A bruiser of a dram that bursts onto the palate in an explosion of tar and smoke.
 A wonderful example of the spirit character that earned Islay its reputation in the first place.